 The harm to consumers over the last decade comes as a direct result of Facebook's acquisition of smaller firms that pose competitive threats.
-Facebook employs unique datagathering tools to monitor new apps all in an effort to see what is gaining traction with users.
-That data helps Facebook select acquisition targets that pose the greatest threats to Facebook's dominance.
-Once selected, Zuckerberg and Facebook offer the heads of these companies vast amounts of money - that greatly inflate the values of the apps - all in hopes of avoiding any competition for Facebook in the future.
+Facebook employs unique datagathering tools to monitor new apps all in an effort to see what apps are gaining traction with users.
+That data helps Facebook select acquisition targets that pose the greatest threats Facebook's dominance. selected, Zuckerberg and Facebook offer the heads of these companies vast amounts of money to acquire them - which greatly inflates the values of the apps - all in hopes of avoiding any competition for Facebook in the future.

-When it came to startups, Zuckerberg has observed, that if these companies were not inclined to sell, "they'd have to consider it" if Facebook offered a "high enough price."
 The elimination of competitive alternatives means users have no alternative to Facebook, fueling its unfettered growth without competition and further entrenching its position.
-The two most obvious examples of this successful strategy were Instagram and WhatsApp-both which posed a unique and dire threat to Facebook's monopoly.
+The two most obvious examples of this successful strategy were Instagram and WhatsApp - both of which posed a unique and dire threat to Facebook's monopoly.